Announcing associate dean leadership transitions at the Ford School (2016-2018)

 Gerber is deeply committed to helping communities promote positive change and to providing the Ford School’s aspiring public servants with unparalleled engaged learning opportunities.
-She has done a tremendous job of leading the Ford School’s annual Applied Policy Seminar and Integrated Policy Exercise and is now in the process of launching, with Jeffrey Morenoff and Conan Smith, an exciting new Detroit survey.
+She has done a tremendous job of leading the Ford School’s annual Applied Policy Seminar, now called Strategic Public Policy Consulting or SPPC, and Integrated Policy Exercise and is now in the process of launching, with Jeffrey Morenoff and Conan Smith, an exciting new Detroit survey.
 The Detroit Metropolitan Area Communities Survey (DMACS) will provide academics with valuable research information, give graduate students practical experience in survey methodology, and help Detroit-area policymakers guide place-based investments, policies, and programs in a way that more closely aligns with what metro Detroit citizens want and need.

 Please join us in welcoming Professors Gerber, Lantz, and Lin to their new and well-deserved leadership positions and in thanking Professor Dominguez for her exceptional service.